Computing Periods of Hypersurfaces: Introduction

 The present work has been initiated by a problem posed by Bernd Sturmfels.
 He lists 20 problems in his Einstein Visiting Fellow proposal, the 20th of which asks for the \emph{development and implementation of a numerical method whose input is the equation of a quartic $Q$ in $\ppp$, and whose output is the corresponding point in the period domain $\Pp^{21}$}.

-We solve this problem, and we offer a generalization where the input can be the equation of a smooth projective hypersurface of any degree and dimension, with the period domain suitably expanded to capture all cohomological data\footnote{For an implementation of our algorithm, see \url{https://github.com/period-suite}}.
+We solve this problem, and we offer a generalization where the input can be the equation of a smooth projective hypersurface of any degree and dimension, with the period domain suitably expanded to capture all cohomological data.
 The expansion of the period domain is particularly useful in the study of hypersurfaces with no global holomorphic forms, such as the cubic threefold.

 In the case of curves, we outperform other software when very high precision is requested.
 This is because we numerically solve ordinary differential equations whereas the others numerically compute Riemann integrals, and it is much easier to attain high precision in the former case.
-We give an example of performance against precision in Figure \ref{fig:time-precision} and in Figure \ref{fig:extreme_precision}.
+We give an example of performance against precision in Figure~\ref{fig:time-precision} and in Figure~\ref{fig:extreme_precision}.
 In addition, we can compute the periods of higher genus curves if the defining equations of the curves have a particular shape.
-For instance, we present a curve of genus 1711 at the end of Section \ref{sec:higher_genus}.
+For instance, we present a computation of the periods of a curve of genus $1711$ at the end of Section~\ref{sec:higher_genus}.